Bodo love poem

 Benw angni jobtha "Aang nwngkhow mwjang mwnw"!

-Love poem translated into Bodo (Mech, Meche, Mechi, Bara, Bodi, Boro, Boroni, Chote, Kachari, Mache, Meci, Autonym : बोडो (boḍo)), a Tibeto-Burmese language spoken in India and Nepal.
-This official language of Assam is written with the devanagari script, or latin, originally it was in Deodhai.
-The bodo is one of the official languages of India, and it's spoken by 1.5 million people.
+Love poem translated into Bodo (Mech, Meche, Mechi, Bara, Bodi, Boro, Boroni, Chote, Kachari, Mache, Meci, Autonym : बोडो (boḍo)), the Sino-Tibetan language, Tibetan-Burmese language spoken in northeast India (state of Assam, mainly on the right bank of the Brahmaputra), as well as in Nepal, Bhutan, and Bangladesh, by the ethnic group the Bodos.